eclipse-packaging/packages/RELEASING.md

     - [ ] Remove releases from download.eclipse.org by listing releases to delete and then running https://ci.eclipse.org/packaging/job/releng-remove-old-downloads (TODO create this job)

 **Steps for all Milestones and RCs:**
-- [ ] Fix/check links in email, the mirrors link was wrong for M1
+- [ ] In 2022-09 stop making p2 repos composites of all milestones - see https://wiki.eclipse.org/Planning_Council/2022-06-01
 - [ ] Look at renaming zips for mac
-- [ ] at beginning of 2022-06 apply removal of Orbit from simrel
 - [ ] Make sure any outstanding reviews are progressing - e.g. file IP logs, get PMC approval, etc.
     - For 2022-03 there is no review planned, next review expected to be a progress review around 2022-06
 - [ ] Ensure that the [CI build](https://ci.eclipse.org/packaging/job/simrel.epp-tycho-build/) is green<!-- or yellow (yellow means some files have failed to notarize which can be handled later on in this process)-->.
 Resolving non-green builds will require tracking down problems and incompatibilities across all Eclipse participating projects. [cross-project-issues-dev](https://accounts.eclipse.org/mailing-list/cross-project-issues-dev) mailing list is a good place to start when tracking such problems.